ingeniasoftware/luthier-ci/docs/en/006_authentication/001_authentication.md

 * Automatic definition of routes (With the method `Route::auth()`)
 * Multiple templates available to choose from, translated into several languages

-#### Luthier-CI Authentication Framework: for advanced users
+#### Luthier CI Authentication Framework: for advanced users

-The **Luthier Authentication Framework-CI** is a set of classes and interfaces that define the user authentication process abstractly.
+The **Luthier CI Authentication Framework** is a set of classes and interfaces that define the user authentication process abstractly.
 With it, you can perform the following tasks:

-* A Load of **User Providers**
+* Load of  **User Providers**
 * Login by username and password
 * Forced login (bypass) using a username
 * Validation of authentication status